CALP Technical Advisor

 - Fluency in Arabic, French or Spanish, in addition to English

-The details of the contractual package will depend on the CALP host organisation.
+The details of the contractual package will depend on the CALP host organization.

 How to apply:

-To apply, please review the job description and submit your CV (no more than 3 pages) and a covering letter explaining what inspired you to apply and your suitability against the job profile to firstname.lastname@example.org
+To apply, please submit your CV (no more than 3 sides) and a covering letter to firstname.lastname@example.org by 11.59pm on 30th December explaining what inspired you to apply and your suitability against the job profile